Text: Haggai 2:10-19

 a.
 The seed was richly scattered over a variety of soils.

 b.
 The sower wasn’t selective

 c.
-Nor should we.
-Spread the word, let it fall where it may.
+Nor should we be selective.
+Spread the word.
+Let it fall where it may.

 d.
 The sprouting depends on the people receiving the word, not the sower.

 4. It can and will make an impact because God promised a bountiful harvest - Romans 1:16-17

 C. Are you ready to sow?

 1. It is unfortunate that some act ashamed of the gospel.